opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 #.
 Configure your ADT plugin

-   Once you have created new worksapce you have to point the ADT plugin to the Android SDK directory.
-This setting is stored in workspace metadata so this step is required each time when you are creating new workspace for Android development.
+   Once you have created a new workspace, you have to point the ADT plugin to the Android SDK directory.
+This setting is stored in workspace metadata, as result this step is required each time when you are creating new workspace for Android development.
 See `Configuring the ADT Plugin
    <http://developer.android.com/sdk/eclipse-adt.html#configuring>`_ document for the original instructions from *Google*.

    * Select **Window > Preferences...** to open the Preferences panel (Mac OS X: **Eclipse > Preferences**):